joaovcandrade/ensemble-tta-hierarchical-hicervix-gaudi/README.md

-# 🔬 HiCervix HPU Training & Evaluation – Reproducible Pipeline
+# 🔬 Ensemble TTA HiCervix HPU Training & Evaluation – Reproducible Pipeline

 This repository provides a full and reproducible pipeline for training and evaluating **hierarchical cervical cell classification** models, based on the open-source **HiCervix** project.
 Our extended version supports: